Under the direction of Kumu Hula Mapuana Samonte-Nowak,

 Want to learn hula?

-Lessons are available to all in the Maui, Hawai’i community, from beginning to advanced dancers, keiki to kupuna, kane to wahine.
-Located in Kahului, our Halau offers weekly classes in the styles of ancient Kahiko, contemporary Auana, and Tahitian dancing.
+Classes are available to all in the Maui, Hawai’i community, from beginning to advanced dancers, keiki to kupuna.
+Located in Kahului, our Halau offers weekly classes in the styles of Kahiko, Auana, and Tahitian (keiki).
 We hope you will join us!

 "I mohala no ke lehua i ke ke`ekehi `ia e ka ua."